hoangphanthai/Kubernetes_Custom_Resource_Controller/README.md

 # Kubernetes "Application" Custom Resource Controller
 ## 1. Introduction
-This project was proposed as an assignment to me (Thai Hoang <HoangBamberg@Gmail.Com>) during my 6-week internship at Delivion GmbH (www.delivion.de)
+This project was proposed as an assignment to me during my 6-week internship at [Delivion GmbH](www.delivion.de).
+The source code is published under agreement with Delivion.

 ## 2. Acknowledgement
-The project was developed after studying the article from Martin Helmich (https://www.martin-helmich.de/en/blog/kubernetes-crd-client.html).
+The project was developed after studying the [article from Martin Helmich](https://www.martin-helmich.de/en/blog/kubernetes-crd-client.html).
 The project skeleton was originally adapted from his code templates.

 ## 3. Task description
 ### Overall goal